Disclaimer: contains maths

 - Collect your Turing Award & Fields Medal

-An interactive proof showing that the prover can distinguish between a red and a green billiard ball, whereas the verifier cannot distinguish them.
+This is an interactive proof showing that the prover can distinguish between a red and a green billiard ball, whereas the verifier cannot distinguish them.

 • The prover wants to show the verifier that they have different colours but does not want him to learn which is red and which is green.